'Bilbo Baggins' actor Ian Holm dies aged 88 | DW | 19.06.2020

 Lord of the Rings

-Holm secured worldwide fame for his role as Bilbo Baggins in Peter Jackson's "The Lord of the Rings" and "The Hobbit" trilogies.
+Holm secured worldwide fame for his role as Bilbo Baggins in "The Lord of the Rings" trilogy directed by Peter Jackson and based on J.R.R.
+Tolkien's books.
+He also briefly appeared as the elder Bilbo in parts of the later trilogy "The Hobbit."

 His other movie roles included Father Cornelius in "The Fifth Element,'' android Ash in "Alien,'' Napoleon Bonaparte in "Time Bandits,'' writer Lewis Carroll in ''Dreamchild" and a royal physician in "The Madness of King George.''